 - Use your app

 With a clean formatting, you not only work more effectively, but also nearly error-free.
+By the way, you can make it easier for the wizard to adapt your app to your needs.
 It is not about colors or fonts in your file, but about the actual definition of the content.
 You can change the design of each element of your app on the Open as App web page.

 First, start the app creation with a look at the Excel file and make the first improvements, if necessary.
 You will find detailed information about the source file in the article "Do's and don'ts for your Excel Spreadsheet".

-In the first step, you determine where the data for your app comes from.
-You can process a file stored locally on your PC, or a spreadsheet that you choose to host in an external cloud (Dropbox, OneDrive, Google Sheets), or in your corporate network.
+In the first step of the app creation, you determine where the data for your app comes from.
+You can process a file stored locally on your PC, or a spreadsheet that you host in an external cloud (Dropbox, OneDrive, Google Sheets and some more), or in your corporate network.

-If your Excel file consists of several worksheets, you must decide which sheet you want to use as the main component of your app in the Data » "Confirm your data" step.
-The Open as App Wizard will analyze the architecture as well as the formatting of the selected worksheet and suggest a suitable template for your app.
+If your Excel file consists of several worksheets, you can choose which data sheet you want to start with.
+The Open as an App Wizard will analyze the architecture as well as the formatting of the selected worksheet and offer the appropriate suggestions for your app in the next step.
+This analysis is designed to make the initial app creation process easier.
+It does not mean that you cannot use data from the remaining worksheets.

-After the analysis (in which no content of your spreadsheet is read, only the architecture is considered), the wizard recommends different app templates.
+After the analysis (in which no content of your spreadsheet is read, only the architecture is considered), the wizard recommends different apps.
 The templates optimize the app creation process by adjusting individual steps.
 For example, you can make different basic settings for a list than for a calculation.

-Of course, it is possible to add a calculation to a list app and vice versa.
-The template basically only determines the first creation process.
+The template only determines the first creation process.
+It does not mean that you cannot combine different concepts like calculations, lists and surveys.
 You can find out which templates are available in the article What is a template?".

 As you can create unlimited apps with Open as App, we invite you to try out different types.
 You can also use our example files (sample files) and thus see the individual steps of converting different Excel file into apps.